Unboxed-Software/solana-course/content/solana-nft.md

 ts-node metaplex/js/packages/cli/src/candy-machine-v2-cli.ts --version
 ```

-If this command logs a version to the console, you should be good to go.
+If this command logs a version number to the console, you should be good to go.
 If not, you'll have to debug the problem(s) before moving on.
 Check the logs if you're having issues.

 ![Gif of Metaplex Install](../assets/solana-nft-metaplex-install.gif)